hphelion/documentation/moonshot/install.launch-admin-dashboard.md

 # Launch the Administration Dashboard

-After a cloud environment has been created in the HP Cloud OS Operational Dashboard, you manage the cloud through the HP Cloud OS Administration Dashboard.
+After a cloud environment has been created in the HP Cloud OS for Moonshot Operational Dashboard, you manage the cloud through the HP Cloud OS for Moonshot Administration Dashboard.
 The Administration Dashboard provides a simplified means of creating and managing Cloud resources and topology design documents.
 The Administration Dashboard also enables you to provision a composite topology described by the topology design documents.

 To access the Administration Dashboard: